List of Teenage Mutant Ninja Turtles characters: Punk Frogs

-In the comic series published by IDW, the Punk Frogs are a faction in Mutant Town ever since Old Hob's mutagen bomb went off in a part of New York City.
+In the comic series published by IDW, the Punk Frogs are a faction in Mutant Town.
 Besides Atilla, Genghis, Napoleon, and Rasputin, there are other members of the group consisting of Bloody Mary, Bonnie, Clyde, and Zetian.
-The Turtles came into conflict with them when the Punk Frogs thought that one of the Turtles kidnapped Bonnie.
-When the Turtles claimed that they didn't do it during the attack, they also claimed that it must've been some other mutant turtle that was the culprit.
-Clyde and the Turtles find that Dr. Jasper Barlow cobbled Bonnie together with a prosthetic shell that was implanted with a dragon scale and other turtle-like parts where he called her "Venus".
-After Dr. Barlow was thwarted, Clyde took Bonnie's original arms back to the Punk Frogs where he informed them that Bonnie is "dead" and that the Turtles weren't responsible.

 The Punk Frogs appear as cameos in the 2022 beat-'em-up Teenage Mutant Ninja Turtles: Shredder's Revenge.

 Attila the Frog

 Atilla the Frog is a member of the Punk Frogs.
 He is named after Attila the Hun.
 He is armed with a spike ball and chain.

 In Mutant Turtles: Superman Legend, Attila makes a cameo.

-In the 2012 cartoon Attila the Frog (voiced by Maurice LaMarche impersonating Marlon Brando) is the leader of the group.
-Much of his behavior was a nod to Brando's characters in The Godfather and Apocalypse Now.
+In the 2012 animated series, Attila the Frog (voiced by Maurice LaMarche) is the leader of the group.
+Much of his behavior was inspired after actor Marlon Brando, and inspired by his characters in The Godfather and Apocalypse Now.

 In the IDW comics, Attila is the tall leader of the Punk Frogs, wields a morningstar, and is very protective of the group.

 Genghis Frog

 Genghis Frog is a member of the Punk Frogs.
 He is named after Genghis Khan.

-In the 1987 cartoon, Genghis Frog (voiced by Jim Cummings) is a Punk Frog that is armed with an axe.
+In the 1987 animated series, Genghis Frog (voiced by Jim Cummings) is a Punk Frog that is armed with an axe.

 In Mutant Turtles: Superman Legend, Genghis makes a cameo.

-In the 2012 cartoon, Genghis Frog (voiced by Kevin Michael Richardson) served as the General of the Frog Soldiers.
+In the 2012 animated series, Genghis Frog (voiced by Kevin Michael Richardson) served as the General of the Frog Soldiers.

 In the IDW comics, Genghis Frog is a tall member of the Punk Frogs with a fierce personality and wields an axe.

+In Teenage Mutant Ninja Turtles: Mutant Mayhem, Genghis Frog is voiced by Hannibal Buress.
+He is a member of Superfly's gang.
+Genghis Frog eventually joins the other gang members in switching to the Turtle's side and becoming part of their extended family.